Trung28899/Redux/README.txt

 the global state, not only the state of reducer or the current file.
 To access the state in the current file, try this.state

+WHEN TO USE REDUX:
+see lecture 269 and State-Types.pdf